 ABOUT THE LECTURE

 Tibet has been an independent nation with a rich history and culture since ancient times.
 It lies north of India and Nepal, south of Mongolia, and west of China.
 It was a strong military empire in the 8th and 9th centuries.
 It even attacked and occupied the Chinese capital Chagan, present-day Xian.
 However, with the advent of Buddhism in Tibet, Tibet adopted peace and non-violence and gave up military conquest.
 Tibetan lamas (priests) and monks played an important role in bringing peace between the warring neighbors of Mongolia, Manchu, and China.
 Unfortunately, when the communist took over China in 1949, it invaded Tibet and in 1959 the Tibetan leader H.H. the Dalai Lama and many Tibetans took refuge in India, Nepal, and Bhutan.
 With the help of India and the international community, the Dalai Lama established the Tibetan government in exile in India.
 Some nations, including the Philippines, supported Tibet in the United Nations.
-Today, even after more than 70 years of brutal occupation and indoctrination by China, Tibet remains an international issue and the Tibetan people are struggling for freedom and
+Today, even after more than 70 years of brutal occupation and indoctrination by China, Tibet remains an international issue and the Tibetan people are struggling for freedom and justice in their homeland.

 Dr. Tsewang Gyalpo Arya will discuss the state of relations and issues between Tibet and China, and how the Tibetan struggle is associated with world peace.
 He will later invite questions from the audience.